Narasapur–Nagarsol Express (via Warangal)

-12787 / 88 Narasapuram–Nagarsol SUPERFAST Express is an express train belonging to Indian Railways South Central Railway zone that runs between and Nagarsol in India.
+12787 / 88 Narasapur–Nagarsol Superfast Express is an express train belonging to South Coast Railway zone that runs between and in India.

 Service

 It operates as train number 12787 from Narasapuram to Nagarsol and as train number 12788 in the reverse direction, serving the states of Andhra Pradesh, Telangana & Maharashtra.
 The train covers the distance of 1085 km in 19 hours 45 mins approximately at a speed of (54 km/h).

 Coaches

-The 12787 / 88 Narasapuram–Nagarsol superfast Express has one AC First Class, one AC 2-tier, two AC 3-tier, 13 sleeper class, two general unreserved & two SLR (seating with luggage rake) coaches.
+The 12787 / 88 Narasapuram–Nagarsol superfast Express has one AC First Class, two AC 2-tier, five AC 3-tier, 12 sleeper class, two general unreserved & two SLRD (seating with luggage rake) coaches.
 It doesn't carry a pantry car.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.